michutka198kit/Apps-Script-Battleship-Self-Server/README.md

 **This Project Was Put To A Halt Due To Wanting To Focus On Other Projects I Have As Well As Work I Need Done.**

-[WARNING: THIS CODE IS TERRIBLE AND CURRENTLY DOSEN'T HAVE INSTRUCTIONS, IT'S NOT SUPER EASY TO SETUP]
+[WARNING: THIS CODE MAY HAVE ISSUES TRYING TO SET IT UP USING THE INSTRUCTIONS]

 If you want to try it out, here is the link to my game that's fully setup _Updated To The Latest Version_